-- They are in ear headphones, so there’s going to be ambient sound leakage.
+- They are in-ear headphones, so there’s going to be ambient sound leakage.

 Vic Firth Stereo Isolation Headphones V2

-The last item on our list of best headphones for drummers are these cans from Vic Firth.
+The last item on our list of best headphones for drummers is these cans from Vic Firth.
 Designed specifically for drummers, they provide 25 decibels of passive noise reduction across the board.
 Allowing you to sort the aural wheat from the chaff and stay connected to the music.

 While we’re not head over heels in love with the design of the V2, we can’t deny that they adapt easily to just about any shape head and are very comfortable even after a couple of hours of high-intensity performance.
-The V2 lives up to its name with regard to sound isolation.
+The V2 lives up to its name about sound isolation.
 But of course, that kind of near-vacuum seal is going to trap heat.
 So we’d recommend taking them off for a few minutes here and there.

 The V2 version comes with 50 mm drivers.
 A significant upgrade from V1 (for the uninitiated the driver is the part of the speaker that vibrates to create the sound).
 The stock cable has a 1/8 inch standard stereo plug but a 1/4 inch adapter is also included, just in case.

-- 25 decibel across-the-board noise reduction.
+- 25-decibel across-the-board noise reduction.